thundermiracle/gatsby-startbootstrap-agency/README.md

   - `anchor` in section markdown: display in menu if defined in sections' markdown
   - items in `social`: `twitter, facebook, linkedin, github, medium`
   - `jumpToAnchor, jumpToAnchorText` in Top.md: add button in Top section

+## i18n Configuration

+- set defaultLang in `'config/site.js'`

+- add langTextMap to `'config/site.js'` (LanguageSelector won't display if langTextMap is not defined.
+Consider using [StaticQueryVersion](#note) if i18n is not necessary)

+- copy markdown files in `'content'` folder, rename it to `xxxx.[langKey].md` and translate the contents

 ## License